rsullivan00/blog/about_short.md

 I'm Rick Sullivan.
-I'm an engineer at FocusVision, working in my hometown of Portland, OR.
+I'm a software engineer at Microsoft, living in my hometown of Portland, OR with my wife and our golden retriever.

-My current interests are natural language processing, kombucha brewing, and machine learning that solves unimportant problems.
+I work on the Microsoft Copilot Studio team, making a platform for others to build AI agents.
+Outside of work, I like to run, cycle, and hike.

 Reach out to me at [rick@ricksullivan.net](mailto:rick@ricksullivan.net), or check out my professional experience on my [resume](/resume).